Ivan Panin (mathematician): Education and career

-In 1973 he entered boarding school at D. K. Fadeev Academic Gymnasium and graduated there in 1976 There he graduated in 1981 from the Faculty of Mathematics and Mechanics of Saint Petersburg State University.
+In 1973 he entered boarding school at D. K. Faddeev Academic Gymnasium and graduated there in 1976 There he graduated in 1981 from the Faculty of Mathematics and Mechanics of Saint Petersburg State University.
 At the St. Petersburg Department of Steklov Institute of Mathematics of Russian Academy of Sciences (abbreviated ПОМИ им. В. А. Стеклова РАН in Russian), he defended in 1984 his thesis for the degree of candidate of physical and mathematical sciences (Ph.D.) with supervisor Andrei Suslin and then became employed there as a staff member.
 Panin received in 1996 the degree of Doctor nauk from the St. Petersburg Department of Steklov Institute of Mathematics of Russian Academy of Sciences.
 There in 1999 he became the head of the laboratory of algebra and number theory.
 In 2003 he was elected a corresponding member of the Russian Academy of Sciences in the Department of Mathematical Sciences.
 In 2018 in Rio de Janeiro he was an invited speaker at the International Congress of Mathematicians.